pods-framework/pods/readme.txt

 * Improved: Handling of required fields.
 * Changed the default of $display_errors in Pods class to true.
 * Allowed save_post_meta to delete single meta elements instead of update.
-* Fixed: An issue preventing fields from being sorted by orderby
+* Fixed: An issue preventing fields from being sorted by orderby.
 * Fixed: Issue where fields, storing one value, returned arrays, instead of strings.
 * Allowed extending the link category taxonomy, if in use.
 * Added join as an acceptable tag for Pods shortcodes.